Justice Harriet O'Neill's Dissenting Opinion

 securing that indemnity.
 Tex.
 Civ.
 Prac. & Rem.
 Code § 82.002(a), (g).
 In contrast, the Legislature deliberately

-levels of liability.
-Under the statutory scheme, the manufacturers are collectively, not individually, responsible for the
+manufacturers’ levels of liability.
+Under the statutory scheme, the manufacturers are collectively, not individually,

-seller’s losses.
-Contribution, the only avenue available to the manufacturers against each other, is fundamentally
+responsible for the seller’s losses.
+Contribution, the only avenue available to the manufacturers against each

-§ 82.001(4) (emphasis added).
-Under the Court’s construct, if the plaintiff in the underlying claim, or the seller in
+Id. § 82.001(4) (emphasis added).
+Under the Court’s construct, if the plaintiff in the underlying claim, or the seller

-the indemnity action, is unable to show that a particular manufacturer’s product reached the plaintiff and could have
+in the indemnity action, is unable to show that a particular manufacturer’s product reached the plaintiff and could

 construction, however, requires that we read the same phrase in the same section differently than we have with